Blaster2398/BookMyHotel/README.md

 ## More Features

 A login button for the user at the homepage, number of properties based on countries , property type are dynamically populated as the database is modified.
 Featured hotels are given priority at the homepage.
 After searching by the country, dates of visit and number of people, a hotel list is provided to the user with elaborate description of each hotel with images which can be expanded and explored via a slider.
 The user can filter hotels on the basis of minimum and maximum cost of stay per night.
 On selecting a hotel, the user gets the total price calculated based on number of days of visit.
 Then the user can reserve the rooms which are not already reserved by exploring through the various types of rooms.
 Then after booking the user can logout.
 The database modification can be done only by the users which are Admin.
+Cloudinary used to convert images to usable URL for the user to edit the database.

 ## Tech Stack Used
 - React and React Context API